- January 19-February 1, 2023

 January 22 Let’s head south–as south as you can get on the continent!
 We’ll fly to Ushuaia in Tierra del Fuego today, the “End of the World” (overnight in Ushuaia)

-January 23 Boat tour of the picturesque Beagle Channel and penguin excursion on Martillo island (overnight in Ushuaia)
+January 23 We’ll enjoy a penguin excursion on Martillo island in the Beagle Channel (overnight in Ushuaia)

 January 24 Visit Tierra del Fuego National Park, part of the subantarctic forest (overnight in Ushuaia)